DineWithMe/Development-Tools/Back End/README.md

 Some might argue, the work around just make JWT a cookie, so why not just use cookie in the first place?

-The answer is simple, JWT has more flexibility, let say if you want to switch from JWT to cookie, you can do it easily by implementing above work around.
-But if you want to switch from cookie to JWT, you need to change more code.
+Well, the answer is simple, JWT can at least store public information.

 JWT can do what cookie do, but cookie cannot do what JWT can do.